Omikhleia/JSBON/README.md

 ## Caveat

 JSBON (JavaScript Binary Object Notation) is **not** BJSON (Binary JSON) and does not necessarily serve the same purpose.
-If you are looking for binary JSON encoders/decoders, there are several proposals for BJSON (notably Universal Binaray JSON at http://ubjson.org/) which may better fit your needs.
+If you are looking for binary JSON encoders/decoders, there are several proposals for BJSON (notably Universal Binary JSON at http://ubjson.org/) which may better fit your needs.

 ## Purpose

 The aim of this small library is to provide a simple binary format for JavaScript structures, mostly intended for on-disk storage or data transmission.
-The requirements were to have a reasonably efficient encoding, preserving object structure (including duplicate objects and cyclic references).
+The requirements were to have a reasonably efficient encoding, preserving object structures (including duplicate objects and cyclic references).

 THIS IS A PRELIMINARY VERSION - Things may certainly be further optimized and improved.

 **NOTE**: The library relies on the *DataStream* module (https://github.com/kig/DataStream.js) which is also included here for mere convenience - This might not necessarily be the latest version.

 ## Usage